 The Challenge: Partnering with Marketing

 The report’s second most common challenge is partnering with marketing.
 Accomplishing a symbiotic relationship between the phases of content creation and actual usage requires more thought than one might initially expect.
-This is reflected in the survey data, with 26% of respondents cited partnering with marketing as their top challenge.
+This is reflected in the survey data, with 26% of respondents citing partnering with marketing as their top challenge.

 As the Gartner report puts it, “Sellers lack the infrastructure and experience to create messaging at scale and in an optimizable fashion, leading to disorganized content libraries, ineffective and unchecked content and poor buyer experiences.”